 You might want to brew your french press a little stronger than usual since it will get a become watered down later when we pour it over ice.

 – Step Two –

 Grab out a metal steam pitcher, or something similar.
 Be careful, you don't want to use anything that is fragile, or might shatter since we are going to be pouring steaming hot liquid into a frozen container.

-The idea here is that the frozen pitcher will cool the coffee quickly and without having to water the coffee down by using a lot of iced, or waiting for it to cool in the fridge for a long time.
+The idea here is that the frozen pitcher will cool the coffee from the french press quickly and without having to water the coffee down by using a lot of ice, or waiting for it to cool in the fridge for a long time.
 But, you can stick one or two ice cubs into the bottom of the pitcher to help things cool down a little quicker.

 – Step Three –

 At this point I will usually stick the steam pitcher into the freezer to help it finish cooling all the way.
 The iced coffee will fully cool in around five minutes.

 Don't forget it!
 I have.
 I had one giant coffee ice cube the next day, it was very sad.

 That's it, you're all done.
 Just pour the cooled french press iced coffee over some ice to get it nice and frosty, and you've got one nice cool glass of coffee to keep you wired and refreshed on a warm sunny day.